dpc10ster/RJafrocRocBook/README.md

 # What is this repository for?

-* This book reviews significance testing methodology.
+* This book reviews ROC methodology.
+* The first four chapters should be read by newcomers to the field.

 # How much finished {-}

-* HMF approximately 15%
+* HMF approximately 70%
-* This book is currently (as of March 2023) in preparation.
+* This book is currently (as of December 2021) in preparation.
 * Parts labeled TBA and TODOLAST need to be updated on final revision.